HPMM2/Adaptive-Systems-Programming-Projects/README.md

 > ⚠️ Code, comments and documentation are written in Spanish as part of my university coursework.

-Collection of exercises, simulations, lab practices and evidences from my Adaptive Systems Programming course at UANL, covering self-adjustment, cellular automata, fuzzy systems, neural networks, swarm intelligence and complex networks.
+Collection of exercises, simulations, lab practices and evidences from my Adaptive Systems Programming and Lab courses at UANL, covering self-adjustment, cellular automata, fuzzy systems, neural networks, swarm intelligence and complex networks — implemented in Python and Jupyter Notebook.

 </div>